benedekrozemberczki/karateclub/docs/source/notes/introduction.rst

 Finally we can evaluate the clustering using normalized mutual information.
 First we need to create an ordered list of the node memberships.
+We use the ground truth about the cluster memberships for calculating the NMI.

 .. code-block:: python